tusharg007/TripBandhu/README.md

 Submit a request such as:

-> *Plan a complete 7-day Japan trip from India with flights, hotels, sightseeing, and a budget under 2 lakh BDT.*
+> *Plan a complete 7-day Japan trip from India with flights, hotels, sightseeing, and a budget under 2 lakh INR.*

 ## 🌍 What is TripBandhu?